signalogic/SigSRF_SDK/iaTest_readme.md

 <a name="DemoNotes"></a>
 # Demo Notes

-1) iaTest = image analytics test.
-The iaTest demo is one of several SigSRF demos, including mediaTest (media streaming and transcoding), and ffmpeg_accel (accelerated ffmpeg encoding and video streaming).
+1) The iaTest demo is one of several SigSRF demos, including mediaTest (media streaming and transcoding), and ffmpeg_accel (accelerated ffmpeg encoding and video streaming).

-2) SWaP = size, weight, and power consumption.

-3) iaTest source code files use #ifdef's to allow compilation for both x86 and c66x CPUs.
+2) iaTest source code files use #ifdef's to allow compilation for both x86 and c66x CPUs.
 All source code examples invoke C or C++ OpenCV function calls per OpenCV standards.
 All source code can be augmented with network I/O APIs.

 <a name="PowerConsumptionNotes"></a>
 # Power Consumption Notes